simonecorsi/awesome/README.md

 *   [changesets/changesets](https://github.com/changesets/changesets) - 🦋       A way to manage your versioning and changelogs with a focus on monorepos

 *   [formkit/auto-animate](https://github.com/formkit/auto-animate) - A zero-config, drop-in animation utility that adds smooth transitions to your web app.
 You can use it with React, Vue, or any other JavaScript application.

+*   [conventional-changelog/conventional-changelog](https://github.com/conventional-changelog/conventional-changelog) - Generate changelogs and release notes from a project's commit messages and metadata.

 *   [m4tt72/terminal](https://github.com/m4tt72/terminal) - Terminal style website